- Sales of movable goods

 Auctioneers engaged in connection with the selling of immovable goods are regarded as supplying a service and are liable for VAT on the commissions they receive at the standard rate of VAT.

-4.1 Section 10(B) Vat Act 1972 provides for the application of a scheme to certain works of art, collectors' items, antiques or movable second-hand goods which are sold by an auctioneer at a public auction.
+4.1 Section 89(1) of the VAT Consolidation Act 2010 provides for the application of a scheme to certain works of art, collectors' items, antiques or movable second-hand goods which are sold by an auctioneer at a public auction.
 This scheme provides that where those goods are sold by an auctioneer, the auctioneer is liable for VAT on the profit margin.
 The arrangement is referred to as the "auction scheme" and the goods concerned are referred to as "auction scheme goods".

 The auction scheme applies to works of art, collectors' items, antiques or movable secondhand goods passed to an auctioneer for sale by public auction by a person who is:-